History of African presence in London: 17th–18th centuries

 Around the 1750s, London became the home of many African people, Jews, Irish people, Germans, and Huguenots.
 In 1764 The Gentleman's Magazine reported that there was "supposed to be near 20,000 Negroe servants."
 Evidence of the number of black residents in London has been found through registered burials.
 Leading African abolitionists of the period included Olaudah Equiano, Ignatius Sancho and Quobna Ottobah Cugoano.
 With the support of other Britons, these activists demanded that the slave trade and slavery be abolished.
 Supporters involved in this movement included workers and other emigrant nationals of the urban poor.
 At this time, slavery in Britain itself had no support from common law, but its definitive legal status was not clearly defined until the 19th century.
-Free African people could not be enslaved, but black people who were brought as enslaved people to Britain were considered the property of their enslavers.
+Free African people could not be enslaved, but the legal status of Black people who were brought as slaves to Britain remained unclear.
 During this era Lord Mansfield declared that a slave who fled from his master could not be taken by force or sold abroad, in the case of Somerset v Stewart.
 This verdict fuelled the numbers of African people that escaped slavery, and helped send slavery into decline.

-In this same period many enslaved soldiers who fought on the side of the British in the American Revolutionary War arrived in London.
+In this same period many formerly enslaved soldiers who fought on the side of the British in the American Revolutionary War arrived in London.
 Many of them became poverty-stricken and were reduced to begging on the streets.
 The black people in London lived among the whites in areas of Mile End, Stepney, Paddington, Isleworth and St Giles.
-The majority of these people did not live as enslaved people, but as domestic servants to wealthy whites.
+The majority of these people worked as domestic servants to wealthy whites.
 Many became labeled as the "Black Poor" defined as former low-wage soldiers, seafarers and former plantation workers.
 During the late 18th century there were many publications and memoirs written about the "black poor".
 One example is the writings of Equiano, who became an unofficial spokesman for Britain's Black community.
 A memoir about his life is entitled, The Interesting Narrative of the Life of Olaudah Equiano.
 Equiano became a landowner in Cambridgeshire and married Susannah Cullen, from Soham.
 Both his daughters were born and baptised there.
 In 1787, 441 Black people emigrated from London for resettlement to the colony of Sierra Leone with help from the Committee for the Relief of the Black Poor.
 Today the descendants of the Black Poor form part of the Sierra Leone Creole people.